the-kiwi-sre/datapool-manager/README.md

 # What is the Datapool Manager?
-The datapool manager is a tool-agnostic utility for handling test data for load testing.
+The datapool manager is a tool-agnostic way of handling test data for load testing.
 It was based off the functionality provided by JMeter's Simple Table Server plugin, but built as a standalone program.
 This means you can have your test data hosted and running 24/7 and utilised by different load testing tools.

 ## Key functionality
 The Datapool Manager (DPM) provides: